-Direct behaviors.
+Direct behaviours.
 What people observe in meetings, in emails, in one to one conversations.
 The ratio between inquiring, listening and presenting.
 The way mistakes are handled.
 The resolution of conflicts.
 Setting tasks and holding to account.
 The topics of conversation.
 How customers are treated.

 Symbols or choices.
 Decisions made.
 Choices which demonstrate the organisation"s (and the leader"s hierarchy of value.
 How precious time is spent, how resources allocated, who gets the promotion.

 When the "walk" and the "talk" are aligned, the output is trust.
 From customers, community and employees.
 People follow leaders and brands that walk their talk.
 From a brand perspective, this results in high customer loyalty.
-Internally, people align their own behavior when they see congruence between walk and talk, and the desired culture is created.
+Internally, people align their own behaviour when they see congruence between walk and talk, and the desired culture is created.

 On the other hand, when an organisation does not walk its talk, the result is mistrust and cynicism.